-Dukan diet made easy.
-Too many noises about this innovative diet?
-You really don’t need a deep research on Dukan diet to get started.
+A Dukan diet made easy.
+Too much noise about this innovative diet?
+You don’t need deep research on the Dukan diet to get started.
 How?

-As compared to other types of diets, including Keto, the Dukan diet utilizes minimal consumption of fat.
+Compared to other types of diets, including Keto, the Dukan diet utilizes minimal fat consumption.

-The underlying philosophy of the dukan diet rules built on the fact that fat is much worse than carbohydrates.
+The underlying philosophy of the Dukan diet is built on the fact that fat is much worse than carbohydrates.
 It makes it clear that fats are mostly a danger to our health.
-A majority of the calories and nutrients in the Dukan diet come from protein, which provides more fulfillment than carbohydrates with lesser calories, as compared to fat.

-This diet also encourages the person to become active with some physical activity, especially walking and take the stairs to work.
+This diet also encourages the person to become active with some physical activity, especially walking and taking the stairs to work.

-A unique component of this diet is considering the factors as weight history, gender, age, bone structure, and other parameters to let the person have a realistic weight-loss goal.
+A unique component of this diet is considering factors such as weight history, gender, age, bone structure, and other parameters to let the person have a realistic weight-loss goal.

 Dukan Diet Made Easy – What to Eat

-For the uninitiated, the Dukan diet consists of the consumption of 68 low-fat protein-rich foods during the first phase.
+For the uninitiated, the Dukan diet consumes 68 low-fat protein-rich foods during the first phase.
 It adds 32 non-starchy vegetables during the next stage.

-With that said, given below is the list of food items, which one can consume during the third phase, which forms the majority of the diet.
-Moreover, non-complaint items added back during the Consolidation and Stabilization phase of Dukan diet.
+With that said, given below is the list of food items one can consume during the third phase, which forms most of the diet.

 What to Eat